Jaffrez/Jaffrez/README.md

 Here are some fun facts about me:

-- I'm a high school student from China.
+- I'm a senior high school student from China.

 - Rust is my favorite language although I'm still learning it.